-We are subject to market risks relating to changes in interest rates because we, through our subsidiaries, have floating rate debt outstanding, which is based on U.S. LIBOR plus, in the case of each credit facility, a specified margin.
+We are subject to market risks relating to changes in interest rates because we have floating rate debt outstanding, which is based on U.S. dollar LIBOR plus, in the case of each credit facility, a specified margin.
 Our objective is to manage the impact of interest rate changes on our earnings and cash flow in relation to our borrowings and to this effect, when we deem appropriate, we use derivative financial instruments.
-We had entered into 13 interest rate swap agreements as of December 31, 2009, compared to 11 interest rate swap agreements as of December 31, 2008, in order to manage future interest costs and the risk associated with changing interest rates.
+We had entered into 18 interest rate swap agreements as of December 31, 2010, compared to 13 interest rate swap agreements as of December 31, 2009, in order to manage future interest costs and the risk associated with changing interest rates.

-The total notional principal amount of these swaps as of December 31, 2009 was \$452.5 million.
+The total notional principal amount of these swaps as of December 31, 2010 was \$638.0 million of which \$443.6 is effective as of December 31, 2010 and \$194.4 becomes effective during 2011 and 2012.
 The swaps have specified rates and durations.
-Refer to the table in Note 15 of our financial statements included at the end of this annual report which summarizes the interest rate swaps in place as of December 31, 2009 and December 31, 2008.
+Refer to the table in Note 15 of our financial statements included at the end of this annual report which summarizes the interest rate swaps in place as of December 31, 2010 and December 31, 2009.

-Under our interest rate swap transactions, the bank effects quarterly or semiannual floating-rate payments to us for the relevant amount based either on the three- or six-month U.S. LIBOR and we make quarterly or semiannual payments to the bank on the relevant amount at the respective fixed rates.
+Under our interest rate swap transactions, the bank effects quarterly or semiannual floating-rate payments to us for the relevant amount based either on the three- or six-month U.S. dollar LIBOR and we make quarterly or semiannual payments to the bank on the relevant amount at the respective fixed rates.